 School food programs offer a promising avenue to boost children’s nutrition and healthy eating, support local food, and increase food literacy.
 ‘Spotlight on… School Nutrition’ provides a comprehensive overview of the current status of school food programs in Canada, as well as an evidence-based overview of the opportunities and challenges of implementing such a program.

 Food insecurity is a major problem for households across Canada, especially in the North, and is impacted by factors such as income distribution, urban design and public transit, and access to social networks.
 ‘Spotlight on… Food Security’ proposes a multi-disciplinary approach that focuses on community-level solutions adapted for the unique cultural, geographic and demographic context of that community.

 Consumers and Food: Considerations for Healthy Eating Guidance in Canada

 Canadians use and trust a variety of resources to learn more about food and health, although many have trouble making healthy choices due to limited knowledge about nutrition, limited accessibility and affordability of nutritious food, and social and cultural factors.
-‘Spotlight on… Consumer Behaviour’ offers an overview of the barriers consumers face in making healthy food choices and provides evidence-based recommendations and insights drawn from marketing, psychology and other disciplines for regulators, educators and retailers to promote healthy eating.
+‘Spotlight on… Consumer Behaviour’ offers an overview of the barriers consumers face in making healthy food choices and provides evidence-based recommendations and insights.

 Food Fraud In Canada